Library Services During our Phased Reopening

 - Get Book Recommendations

-All Area Libraries Limited Hours and Occupancy Starting July 6
+North Park Branch Library Opens with Limited Hours and Occupancy Starting July 20

-Starting July 6, all Area Libraries are open to the public and will be open from 9 am to 7 pm Monday through Thursday, and from 9 am to 6 pm Fridays and Saturdays (Fairfield and Libbie Mill are also open 1 to 5 pm on Sundays).
+Starting July 20, the North Park Branch Library will be open to the public, Monday through Saturday from 10 am to 6 pm.
+All Area Libraries (Fairfield, Libbie Mill, Tuckahoe, Twin Hickory, and Varina) are open to the public and will be open from 9 am to 7 pm Monday through Thursday, and from 9 am to 6 pm Fridays and Saturdays (Fairfield and Libbie Mill are also open 1 to 5 pm on Sundays).
 Library programs will remain online at this time.
-Meeting and study rooms will be available to reserve with reduced capacity.
+Available meeting and study rooms can be reserved with reduced capacity.
 We will limit building occupancy, encourage social distancing, and require both staff and members of the public to wear masks at all times.
 A brief, touchless health screening is currently required to enter Henrico County facilities, including libraries.
 Additional locations will open soon during our next phase.

 Meeting and study room reservations are available through our new room reservation software, LibCal.
 Learn more about how to make a reservation with LibCal here.
 Reserve a room at Libbie Mill, Fairfield, Tuckahoe, Twin Hickory, and Varina through LibCal here.
 Please contact the library if you need assistance with your reservation.